Teenage Mutant Ninja Turtles (arcade game): Critical

 Zzap! reported on the arcade game after it appeared at the Amusement Trades Exhibition International (ATEI), calling it a "great coin-op which is best in four player mode."

-Japanese gaming magazine Famitsu gave the Famicom (NES) version of the game a 26 out of 40 score.
+In the Japanese gaming magazine Famitsu found the home console version was highly appealing in terms of graphics such how enemies leap out of hidden spots.
+While one reviewer found the turtles unappealing, another found them drawn especially cute in this game.
+One of the reviewers called it the best of the recent Famicom games, while one said the gameplay was monotonous and another said the game would appeal to fans of this style of action game.

 British gaming magazine The One reviewed the home computer versions (Amiga, Atari ST, DOS) of Teenage Mutant Ninja Turtles under the British title, Teenage Mutant Hero Turtles, giving credit for the game's graphics and sound, but criticizing the enemy AI and the ports' scrolling, concluding that the game "lacks depth and imagination".

 Time's Jared Newman named to his list of "14 Important Arcade Games Not Available for iPhone or iPad", citing the game's pioneering 4-player simultaneous play.

 GamesRadar ranked it the 25th best NES game made.
 The staff attributed the Ninja Turtles' continued success to the game and praised its visuals, audio, and combat system.